I Tried to Wear the World

 You can find more on the video's conception in that article.
 The track appears on Bad Boys, the band's debut 12-song full-length on Inky Records.
 The group recorded in Montreal at Value Sound with Faith Healer's Renny Wilson.

-VICTIME features bassist/vocalist Laurence Gauthier-Brown, drummer Samuel Gougoux, and guitarist Simon Provencher.
+VICTIME features bassist/vocalist Laurence Gauthier-Brown, drummer Samuel Gougoux, and guitarist Simone Provencher.

 Ever-shifting genre-defying singer-songwriter Daniel Romano has released the second preview of his upcoming full-length Finally Free.
 A video promoting the song "All The Reaching Trims" can be found below.
 In an interview at Noisey, the artist commented that the track's about "giving oneself to the limbs of nature and begging forgiveness to the various supernatural powers around us."